ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 - Address aliasing is now applied to withdrawal transactions as well as deposit ones.
 - There is a separate withdrawal root which allows withdrawal merkle proofs to be 60% cheaper (in L1 gas).

-TO initiate withdrawals you still use the same API, [`L2CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/develop/contracts-bedrock/contracts/L2/L2CrossDomainMessenger.sol), but internally it uses [`L2ToL1MessagePasser`](https://github.com/ethereum-optimism/optimism/blob/develop/contracts-bedrock/contracts/L2/L2ToL1MessagePasser.sol).
+To initiate withdrawals you can still use the same API, [`L2CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/develop/contracts-bedrock/contracts/L2/L2CrossDomainMessenger.sol), or you can use [`L2ToL1MessagePasser`](https://github.com/ethereum-optimism/optimism/blob/develop/contracts-bedrock/contracts/L2/L2ToL1MessagePasser.sol).

 To claim/finalize the message you can still use [`L1CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/develop/contracts-bedrock/contracts/L1/L1CrossDomainMessenger.sol).
 Alternatively, you can use [`OptimismPortal`](https://github.com/ethereum-optimism/optimism/blob/develop/contracts-bedrock/contracts/L1/OptimismPortal.sol).